Feature #1207

 When updating NFD Developer Guide, be sure to describe the policy interface in detail.
 Reference: strategy API section.

-Updated by Minsheng Zhang almost 9 years ago
+Updated by Minsheng Zhang over 9 years ago

 Update nfs-docs for cache policy api description.